 Dockerhub has new images and you need set them into production!

-CI has completed building the image, and its ready for usage.
+CI has completed building the image, and it's ready for use.

-# Go to the server $ ssh itdagene # Pull the new backend image $ docker pull itdagene/itdagene:prod # or pull the new frontend image $ docker pull odinuge/itdagene-webapp:prod # Then you need to restart the conteiner running this image $ docker-compose up -d --force-recreate itdagene $ docker-compose up -d --force-recreate webapp
+# Go to the server $ ssh itdagene # Change directory $ cd infra # Pull the new backend image $ docker pull itdagene/itdagene:prod # or pull the new frontend image $ docker pull itdagene/webapp:prod # Then you need to restart the container running this image $ docker-compose up -d --force-recreate itdagene $ docker-compose up -d --force-recreate webapp